JavierRamiroGarcia/NG-Tax/NG-Tax-v1/NG-Tax-v1 user manual.md

 NG-Tax, a pipeline for 16S rRNA amplicon sequencing analysis of complex biomes using NGS data.
 It was validated with four different Mock Communities, specifically designed to tackle issues regarding optimization of routinely used filtering parameters.
-It was designed for short paired end reads that are translated to a biom file that can be used in QIIME and other available pipelines for downstream analysis.
+It was designed for short paired-end reads that are translated to a biom file that can be used in QIIME and other available pipelines for downstream analysis.
 NG-Tax presents high robustness against technical bias associated with 16S rRNA gene amplicon studies that improves comparability between studies and facilitates efforts